hummatli/cAndroid/README.md

 * Push to the branch (git push origin my-new-feature)
 * Create new Pull Request
 * Star it

-#Contribution for localization
-We need help to add new language localization support for libarary.
-If you have any hope to help us we were very happy and you can check following <i><a href="https://github.com/hummatli/MAHAds/issues">GitHub Issues URL</a></i> to contribute.
-To contribute get <a href="https://github.com/hummatli/MAHAds/blob/master/MAHAds/mah-ads/src/main/res/values/strings.xml">res/values/string.xml</a> file and translate to newer language.
-Place it on res/values-"spacific_lang"/string.xml
-If you have any question please ask to me on <i><a href="mailto:settarxan@gmail.com">settarxan@gmail.com</a></i>

 #Developed By
 Sattar Hummatli - settarxan@gmail.com